jaydenk1/Demo/README.md

 ![image](https://user-images.githubusercontent.com/84843818/138661843-7d1e1f88-04be-4941-8410-b60b0dac8252.png)

-API server is up and running, but REST API is incomplete and still working in progress.
+API server is up and running, however REST API client is incomplete.

 ![image](https://user-images.githubusercontent.com/84843818/138663256-18b85cc2-7274-4860-a95d-3f167ed27773.png)

-The finaly plan is getting Rest Api to pass the string of 'healthy' or 'unhelthy' to the healthstatus script for info such as below.
+The finaly plan is to have Rest Api to pass input such as 'healthy' or 'unhealthy' to the healthstatus for result like below.
 ![image](https://user-images.githubusercontent.com/84843818/138663727-4ccd9b6a-6ba9-4093-82fd-acf1aae2d48c.png)